 TN’s downside is its poor color fidelity and viewing angles: incapable of reproducing more than 262 000 colors, you shouldn’t expect this type of display to deliver impeccable images or very impressive contrast levels.
 Ultimately, for most gamers who play somewhat competitively to very competitively, a TN panel is a good option.
 Ironically, LAN gamers appreciate TN panels’ poor viewing angles since they prevent spying from neighboring gamers.
 However, for those looking for a prettier and improved color experience, another panel type may be worth considering.

-VA panels provide a good middle ground with better-than-IPS refresh rates and contrast levels that are better than IPS.
-However, they have worse viewing angles and color production although generally better than TN.
-Response times are VA’s biggest downfall, being slower than IPS, IPS variants, and TN.
+VA panels provide a good middle ground with refresh rates and contrast levels that are better than IPS.
+However, they have worse viewing angles and color production, although it is generally better than TN.
+Response times are VA’s biggest downfall, as they are slower than IPS, IPS variants, and TN.